VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 The goal of these exercises is to get you up and running with `run_star_extras.f90` and provide a resource you can return to when you next need to extend MESA.

+## About This Exercise

+### Prerequisites

+This exercise assumes you

+- have a working installation of MESA r24.08.1
+- can do basic command line operations
+- can open, edit, and save files in a text editor
+- know basic MESA operations like editing inlists, looking up documentation, compiling, and running MESA projects

+### Learning Objectives

+In this exercise you'll learn how to…

+- set up a MESA project to use `run_star_extras.f90`
+- understand the structure of `run_star_extras.f90` and how it fits into MESA's execution flow
+- implement a custom stopping condition that couldn't be done with inlists alone
+- implement new physics in MESA by writing some basic Fortran code
+- [BONUS] add new columns to the profile and history files

+### About the Author

+Hi, I'm [Bill Wolf](https://billwolf.space).
+I'm an associate professor of physics and astronomy at [the University of Wisconsin–Eau Claire](https://uwec.edu), where I study the physics of accreting white dwarf stars with a team of undergraduate researchers.
+I've been using MESA since 2012 and have been a TA, organizer, or lecturer in 11 MESA schools since.
+I've been on the MESA Developer team since 2019, where my primary responsibiltiy is our [distributed testing infrastructure](https://testhub.mesastar.org).
+I also wrote a few tools to work with MESA, including [MESA Explorer](https://billwolf.space/mesa-explorer), [MESA Reader](https://billwolf.space/py_mesa_reader), and [MesaScript](https://billwolf.space/MesaScript/).

-## Acknowledgements
+### Acknowledgements

-This material is strongly influenced by similar material from past MESA schools by Josiah Schwab, a former MESA developer.
-Specifically, this material is drawn from his introductory materials for the 2021 MESA summer school, which can be found [here](https://jschwab.github.io/mesa-2021/).
+This material is strongly influenced by similar material from past MESA schools by [Josiah Schwab](http://yoshiyahu.org), a former MESA developer.
+Specifically, this material is a light updating and reformating of the later material in his [introductory materials for the 2021 MESA summer school](https://jschwab.github.io/mesa-2021/).

 ## Part 0: Fortran Basics

 Fortran is a powerful language for scientific computing offering modern features with strong performance.
 However, one rarely writes in Fortran for their everyday tasks.
-With MESA, you'll rarely need to write much Fortran from scratch, but you will need to edit functions (which cannot change their inputs and must have a return value) subroutines (which *can* change their inputs and have no return value) This section provides some basic Fortran syntax to get you started.
+With MESA, you'll rarely need to write much Fortran from scratch, but you will need to edit **functions** (which cannot change their inputs and must have a return value) and **subroutines** (which *can* change their inputs and have no return value).
+This section provides some basic Fortran syntax to get you started.
 If you are already familiar with Fortran, feel free to skip this section.
 If you are new, skim it and come back to it as needed.

 ### Variables